CLAP: Unsupervised 3D Representation Learning for Fusion 3D Perception via Curvature Sampling and Prototype Learning

 \section{Conclusion}

 In this paper, we propose \methodshorthand\ for unsupervised fusion joint pre-training via differentiable rendering. \methodshorthand\ uses Curvature Sampling to sample more informative parts and learnable prototypes to represent parts of 3D scenes, optimized with an Expectation-Maximization approach.
-To further make use of the interplay between LiDAR geometry and image semantics, a swapping prediction loss is used.
-Finally, a Gram Matrix Regularization loss is proposed to avoid collapse.
+To explore the interplay between LiDAR geometry and image semantics, a swapping prediction loss is used with a regularization loss to avoid collapse.
 Experiment results demonstrate that \methodshorthand\ is superior in unsupervised 3D representation learning and has the potential to scale up.